scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 that have same color or intensity.

-**Simplification.** Douglas-Peucker Simplification takes a curve compared of line segments and finds a similar curve with fewer points.
+**Simplification.** Douglas-Peucker Simplification takes a curve composed of line segments and finds a similar curve with fewer points.
 We get simple polygons that can be ingested by OpenStreetMap as feature type “nodes” and “ways”

 **Transform Data.** Convert detection or segmentation results from pixel